The basins of attraction of the global minimizers of non-convex inverse problems with low-dimensional models in infinite dimension: Conclusion

 We have described a generic framework to perform low-dimensional recovery from linear measurements using non-convex optimization.
 We showed how recent examples of the literature can be studied within this framework and we gave new results for the case of Gaussian mixture modeling.

-The following open questions emerge from this work: \begin{itemize} \item RIP based guarantees, while useful qualitative tools, are often too strong to give useful quantitative guarantees.
+The following open questions emerge from this work: \begin{itemize} \item Other applications: The objective of our framework is to be used for other applications where such results do not exist.
+For example, our results should apply to low-rank tensor recovery, where recent works study the RIP in this context~\cite{Rauhut_2015} and study convergence of the Burer-Monteiro method~\cite{Li_2022}.
+It might be also possible to apply directly our framework for inverse problems using generative models with deep neural networks (e.g. in \cite{Asim_2020}, a neural network is used to learn the parametrization function $\phi$).
+We would then need to be able to show the existence of a RIP on such models first. \item RIP based guarantees, while useful qualitative tools, are often too strong to give useful quantitative guarantees.
 Can our framework be extended to a non-uniform recovery case to obtain more precise estimates? \item Is it possible in general to initialize within the basin of attraction, avoiding the curse of dimension (for parametrized infinite dimensional problems), and providing a full quantitative proof of convergence in the case of super-resolution and GMM estimation? \end{itemize}